futurians/E-IRFS/README.md

 Each CSV contains:

-* Image filename
+* Image filename and corresponding annotation file name
-* Corresponding YOLO label filename
-* Source dataset name
-* Data split (`train` or `val`)
-* Object class occurrence summary

-These files make it easy to track, audit, and reproduce our training pipeline.
+These files enable easy tracking, auditing, and reproduction of our training pipeline.

 ---